 Being Open - Information for Patients

-The Spencer Private Hospitals expects its staff to be open with people when mistakes are made.
+The Spencer Private Hospitals expects its staff to be open with people if mistakes are made.
 If a mistake seriously harms you, a family member or someone you care for, you will be able to expect one of the doctors or nurses treating you to apologise and explain clearly what went wrong.

 They should also tell you what they will do to stop the problem happening again.